crcx/parable/Parable.md

 * Make sure to use use single quotes (') for strings.
 Double quotes are used for comments.
 * All restrictions on characters apply to strings (and comments)

+Escape sequences can be used in strings.
+These start with a \ and are followed by a single character.

+    \<space>       Embed a space in a string
+    \n             Embed a newline in a string
+    \t             Embed a tab in a string
+    \\             Embed a \ in a string

 Conversions:

 * For strings, convert to a string and store in a new slice.